 Each trainee will have an end of year ARCP assessment which will take place in June or July.
-This year the ARCPs are on the 16th and 20th June 2016.
 The assessment will involve going through the paperwork and ensuring that the trainee is of a satisfactory standard to progress to the next year.
 The paperwork will be assessed without the trainee being present.
 There will be a face to face meeting with a training panel including representatives from each of the ACCS specialties as well as either the Head of School or the Training Programme Director.
 The purpose of this meeting will be to clarify any issues relating to the ARCP outcome and to plan future training as well as to give the trainee the opportunity to feed back on the training they have received.
 The dates for these meetings will be released well in advance to allow trainees to make the necessary arrangements to attend.

 The outcome from the ARCP will be very reliant on the educational supervisors Structured Training Report (STR) which should be completed with the trainee at the end of each training block.
 The educational supervisor and the trainee will together ensure that all the required Workplace Based Assessments have been completed.
 The ARCP panel fully understand that in a few rare situations it will be impossible to have all the necessary WBA’s and competencies completed by the ARCP date.
 In all situations to gain an outcome 1 (trainee has completed all modules successfully and can proceed to next year of training) all the required WBA’s and competencies must be completed by the end of the year.
 In the past the vast majority of trainees have gained an outcome 1 by the time they attend their face to face meeting with the training panel.